-- 1) Train a set of skin pixel from sets of folds from the test data. - 2) Construct a sliding window face detector that sum probabilities in a ROI and decides Face/No Face for each position and size. - 3) Plot ROC curves for the detectors using folds that were not used in training - 4) Interpret the results, describing the effectiveness of the detectors and explaining the sources of errors.
+- 1) Train a detector for skin pixels using subsets (folds) from the test data. - 2) Construct a sliding window face detector that sum probabilities in a ROI and decides Face/No Face for each position and size. - 3) Plot ROC curves for the detectors using folds that were not used in training - 4) Interpret the results, describing the effectiveness of the detectors and explaining the sources of errors.